1950–51 Svenska mästerskapet (men's handball)

-The 1950–51 Svenska mästerskapet was the 20th season of Svenska mästerskapet, a tournament held to determine the Swedish Champions of men's handball.
+The 1950–51 Svenska mästerskapet was the 20th season of Svenska mästerskapet, a tournament to determine the Swedish Champions of men's handball.
 The tournament was contested by all Allsvenskan teams and all District Champions, along with invited teams from Division II.
 32 teams competed in the tournament.
 IK Heim were the defending champions, but were eliminated by Örebro SK in the quarterfinals.
 Division II team AIK won the title, defeating IFK Kristianstad in the final.
 The final was played on 18 March in Eriksdalshallen in Stockholm and was watched by 1,784 spectators.